AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 <!-- FILES -->
 ## Documentation, Data & Support Files

+The following support files can be found in this repository:

+**Fabric Notebooks**

+- ALG_100_NB_Openai_Assistant has the python code to create and run the Azure Openai Assistant
+- ALG_100_NB_PBI_Rest_API has the python code to call the Power BI REST API and save it to your Fabric lakehouse

 To create Azure resources, you will require an Azure account.
 You can start a free 30 day trial, by following the documentation found [here][Creating-a-free-azure-account-part-1]